 How to Choose the Right Jet Pump

 How to Increase Water Pressure From a Well

 If it’s been determined that the pressure tank and well pump are working correctly, and there isn’t any blockage within the pipes or faucets, then the problem may just be that the household demands more than what the system can provide.
-In this case, it may be necessary to make adjustments to the pressure setting or install additional components to improve flow rate.
+In this case, it may be necessary to make adjustments to the pressure setting or install additional components to improve the flow rate.

 Increase Pressure Setting on the Pressure Switch

-As expected, the higher the pressure setting, the more pressure used throughout the well system.
+As expected, the higher the pressure setting, the more pressure is used throughout the well system.
 By increasing the pressure setting on the pressure switch, one could expect to have better water pressure flowing through the faucets.
 For example, a system set to 30/50 could improve upon water pressure if it were increased to a 40/60 setting, provided that the well pump is sized to sustain a 40/60 setting.

 In order to increase the pressure setting, first shut off the power supply to the pressure switch to avoid any potential electrical injury.
 Use a screwdriver or wrench to turn the dial clockwise incrementally toward the desired setting.
 Most pressure switch manufacturers will indicate where and how to adjust the pressure setting on the pressure switch.

-Keep in mind, increasing the cut-out pressure past 60 psi may cause damage and leakage to fixtures, thus it is best not to set it any higher than 40/60.
+Keep in mind increasing the cut-out pressure past 60 psi may cause damage and leakage to fixtures; thus, it is best not to set it any higher than 40/60.

 Video: How to Adjust a Pressure Switch